Mucin short variant S1: Promoting tumor invasion

 MUC1 cytoplasmic tail was shown to interact with Beta-catenin.
 A SXXXXXSSL motif was identified in MUC1 that is conserved with other beta-catenin binding partners.
 This interaction was shown to be dependent on cell adhesion.
 Studies have demonstrated that MUC1 is phosphorylated on a YEKV motif.
 Phosphorylation of this site has been demonstrated by LYN through mediation of interleukin 7, Src through mediation of EGFR, and PRKCD.
 This interaction is antagonized by degradation of beta-catenin by GSK3B.
 MUC1 blocks the phosphorylation-dependent degradation of beta-catenin by GSK3B.
-The end result is that increased expression of MUC1 in cancer increases stabilized beta-catenin.
+The result is that increased expression of MUC1 in cancer increases stabilized beta-catenin.
 This promotes the expression of vimentin and CDH2.
 These proteins are associated with a mesenchymal phenotype, characterized by increased motility and invasiveness.
 In cancer cells, increased expression of MUC1 promotes cancer cell invasion through beta-catenin, resulting in the initiation of epithelial-mesenchymal transition which promotes the formation of metastases.